jayam923/brewdat-pltfrm-ghq-tech-template-adb/README.md

 available on BrewDat library for Databricks Notebooks looking directly on module `brewdat.data_engineering` code or [here](./docs/library_doc.md).

-Regarding the development lifecycle od this project, you can find more information [here](./docs/framework_release_workflow.md).
+Regarding the development lifecycle of this project, you can find more information [here](./docs/framework_release_workflow.md).